Binky vs Folder Actions

 When you want bespoke logic, integration with other scripting targets, and zero extra binaries — and maintenance time is cheap for you.

-When you want stable-file gating, buckets, Review, optional Finder tags, and a window that explains what moved — without opening Script Editor once.
+When you want named Routines per noisy folder, stable-file gating, sorted destinations, Review, optional Finder tags, and a summary that explains what moved — without opening Script Editor once.

 | Binky | Folder Actions | |